 Since Frazier began teaching in 1970, he has been dedicated to making a difference in his students' lives by challenging them to fulfill the line from Robert Browning's Andrea Del Sorto: "A man's reach should

-Garnet-Patterson Junior High School, Cardozo High School(Education Campus), and the University of the
+Garnet-Patterson Junior High School, Cardozo High School, and still at the University of the

 District of Columbia, he has constantly infused his classroom with his passion for reading and writing and

 his desire to push his students towards the achievement of their goals.
 If that meant classes before school started, then that happened.
 If that meant classes for three hours on Saturdays for students to improve their critical reading and writing skills, then that happened.

 One of the life-changing experiences in Frazier's life as an educator happened in the second semester of 2000 when Lee Alderman was placed in his AP Language class.
 Lee was the first Autistic child that he had ever had in the classroom and his contributions cemented O'Leary's career-long determination to live up to the concept of leaving no child behind.
 With the support of the Cardozo family and his classmates, Lee graduated as valedictorian of the Class of 2001 and went on to earn a Bachelor's and a Master's degree in Chemistry from St. Mary's College and George Mason University respectively.